On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Numerical tests of approximation hardness for traditional methods

 To explore the classical difficulty of our PPSPs, we applied a greedy local search algorithm adapted from~\cite{bellitti2021entropic}.
 This algorithm is straightforward; we start with a random bitstring.
-Then, beginning at each step, we calculate $k = $ "\rm{number of unsatisfied constraints minus the number of satisfied constraints}" associated with each bit.
+Then, beginning at each step, we calculate $k = N_{\rm{sat},j} - N_{\rm{unsat},j}$ associated with each bit $j$.
 We then calculate the fraction of bits, $f_k$, belonging to each $k$ value.
 Note that we only care when $k > 0$ because these are the cases where flipping a particular bit will lower the energy.
 Using some weight function, $w(k)$, we select a $k$ value with normalized probabilities $\propto w(k)*f_k$ and flip a bit with that $k$ value.
 If there are multiple bits belonging to the $k$ value chosen, we choose a bit in this set with uniform probability to flip.
 This is repeated until the configuration finds itself in a minimum, and the algorithm halts.

-We found the algorithm performed best with a weight profile quadratic with k, however this can be experimented with for different results.
+We found the algorithm performed best with a weight profile quadratic with $k$, however this can be experimented with for different results.
 Notably,~\cite{bellitti2021entropic} found that when applying a highly optimized version of this search to 3-regular 3-XORSAT problems it performed well even when compared to more sophisticated algorithms such as simulated annealing and parallel tempering.
 The intuitive reason for this can be inferred from the typical energy landscapes of these problems, which are rough and contain exponentially many high energy local minima.
 Once one is found, it is more efficient to simply restart the algorithm from a new random configuration instead of attempting to ``climb out" using penalized operations in simulated annealing or parallel tempering.
 As the locations of these minima are uncorrelated with the true ground state, finding one provides no useful information in a ground state search.

 This expected inefficiency of simulated annealing/parallel tempering for this problem can easily be inferred from the results plotted in Figs.~\ref{greedypgsfig} and \ref{greedyapproxfig}.
 Namely, in all cases the algorithm will find a single relatively deep minimum with high probability at each shot, leading to a super-polynomial cost to escape from it in algorithms simulating a thermal bath.
 Interestingly, as $N_C/N$ increases for fixed unsatisfied ground state fraction $\epsilon$, we find that the decay exponent of the per-shot probability of finding the ground state, $P_{\mathrm{GS}} \of{N}$, monotonically decreases, suggesting that the basin of attraction of the true ground state is widening as the problem becomes more extremal.
 In fact, for $N_C \geq 2 N$, we empirically observe that the per-shot probability of finding the planted ground state has the approximate scaling